-Holy Cross (Moorpark), Our Lady of Grace (Encino), Our Lady of the Assumption, Sacred Heart, and San Buenaventura Mission (Ventura), Padre Serra, and St. Mary Magdalen (Camarillo), St. Julie Billiart (Newbury Park), St. Jude the Apostle, and St. Maximilian Kolbe (Westlake Village), St. Mel (Woodland Hills), St. Paschal Baylon (Thousand Oaks), St. Peter Claver, St. Rose of Lima (Simi Valley), Beatitudes (La Mirada), St. Bruno, and St. Mary’s (Whittier), and St. Dominic Savio (Bellflower).
+Holy Cross (Moorpark), Mission Basilica San Buenaventura, Our Lady of the Assumption, Sacred Heart (Ventura), Our Lady of Grace (Encino), Padre Serra, and St. Mary Magdalen (Camarillo), St. Bernardine of Siena, and St. Mel (Woodland Hills), St. Julie Billiart (Newbury Park), St. Jude the Apostle, and St. Maximilian Kolbe (Westlake Village), St. Paschal Baylon (Thousand Oaks), St. Peter Claver, St. Rose of Lima (Simi Valley).

-Traditionally, more than 13,000 people from throughout the archdiocese, as well as people from elsewhere in California, and even visitors from other states, attend each year’s program.
+Traditionally, more than 13,000 people from throughout the Los Angeles Archdiocese, as well as people from elsewhere in California, and even visitors from other states, attend each year’s program.
 More than 700 people pre-register for classes, and over 200 people purchase the “season” passes.

 The program is financially self-sustaining.
 Annual parish commitment fees cover the up-front costs of producing and printing the catalogs and calendar signs.
 Tuition fees cover the cost of faculty stipends and administrative labor.
 The University Series maintains a cash reserve for contingencies and returns any surplus funds to the parishes for equipment purchases to improve and promote the program, as promised from the beginning of the University Series.